avijit90/bus-producer-app/README.md

-# producer-app
+# bus-producer-app
-Producer microservice to query Open API and stream data to kafka topic
+Producer microservice to query bus data API and stream data to kafka topic.